ultravioletrs/cube-docs/docs/integrations/opencode.md

 - A running **Cube AI** instance
 - **OpenCode** installed locally
 - A Cube AI user account with an authentication token
-- A Cube AI domain with at least one coding-capable model pulled (e.g., Qwen Coder models)
+- A Cube AI domain with at least one coding-capable model pulled
+  (for example: Qwen Coder models)

 ---